 Will a 3500-Watt Generator Run My RV AC?

-You can run almost all the RV conditioners including the 11000 BTU, 13500 BTU, and 15000 BTU air conditioner with your 3500-watt generator.
+You can run almost all the RV conditioners including the 11000 BTU, 13500 BTU, and 15000 BTU air conditioners with your 3500-watt generator.
 So, it would be a great decision to buy the 3500-watt generator for the RV.

 How Big of a Generator Do I Need to Run a 5000 BTU Air Conditioner?